 This creamy soup is one of the quick recipes with a wow result.
 Its pleasant taste and creamy texture make it to the liking of children, and I guarantee you that!
 In about 40 minutes, you have a delicious warm soup on the table.

-The potato is undervalued in terms of nutritional benefits.
+Undervalued in terms of nutritional benefits.
 Many people do not know that this vegetable contains various vitamins, minerals, and phytochemicals, which repel diseases and bring health benefits.
 Due to the increased interest in low-carb foods, the potato has unjustifiably gained a bad reputation, leaving the impression that you must eliminate it from your diet.

 A medium white has only 25 calories and several nutrients that should not be missing from a healthy diet.
 Thus, the consumption of complex carbohydrates, such as new potatoes, provides a lot of energy and prevents unhealthy snacks.
 Potatoes are an essential source of vitamin C, which is very important for the immune system, heart, and skin.
 Diseases caused by vitamin C deficiency can be avoided by including potatoes in your diet.